Last Updated on

 What are some things to Understand about Long Term Maintenance?

 Since orthodontic treatment takes the time to complete, it is possible that changes in your mouth could affect your treatment.
 For example, a child who loses a tooth may need to have wires or brackets replaced.
 Since this can be inconvenient, choosing plastic trays is sometimes a better option for a child who is at the height of the transition to adult teeth.
 Adults can also lose a tooth or experience dramatic changes such as the need for a crown during their treatment.
-Therefore, it is critical to talk to your orthodontist about their concerns for your oral health over the course of your treatment.
+Therefore, it is critical to talk to your orthodontist about their concerns about your oral health over the course of your treatment.
 Understanding how new events will affect your treatment helps you choose the right type of appliance to fit both your budget and long-term care needs.

 With both treatment methods, you will need to be prepared to wear a retainer to keep your teeth in alignment after the first phase of your orthodontic treatment plan is over.
 Usually, you will need to start out wearing a retainer for most of the day and night, but you will gradually be able to decrease your time wearing it to only while you sleep by the end of your treatment.
 Committing to wearing your retainer is critical for your long-term happiness with your smile, and choosing to use a plastic tray appliance for your first phase of treatment helps you fit this into your lifestyle.
 For younger kids, plastic trays also give you a chance to teach them how to remove and clean their appliances as part of their normal oral hygiene routine.